Strong coupling between a single-photon and a two-photon Fock state

-Strong interactions between single photons enable numerous applications in quantum information processing and simulations~\cite{Lukin2014NPh}.
-While photons in a vacuum do not interact with each other, when they are confined in nonlinear optical media, the light--matter interaction results in an effective photon--photon interaction~\cite{Scully1999, Agarwal2012}.
-However, the nonlinearity of conventional materials is negligibly weak at the single-photon power level, making realizing strong nonlinear coupling between single photons extremely hard~\cite{Lukin2014NPh}.
 So far, important nonlinear optical phenomena like second harmonic generation (SHG) or down-conversion (DC) occur only statistically and in the presence of many photons, so a more or less small fraction of photons undergo fusion or fission process.
 Taking advantage of the resonant interaction between cavity photons and atoms in cavity QED~\cite{Kimble2005Nature}, using electromagnetically induced transparency (EIT)~\cite{Lukin2009PRL}, or collective effects in atomic ensembles~\cite{Vuletic2012Nature}, and applying high-power stimulating fields~\cite{Aumentado2011NP} are the common ways to circumvent this difficulty and to bring photon--photon interactions close to the quantum limit.
 However, an experimental observation of the strong coupling between different photon-number states~\cite{Lukin2014NPh, Bouwmeester2006PRL} in the absence of control fields with many photons, a cornerstone of quantum many-body nonlinear optics, is still elusive.